Rumpunzel/rpg-thingy/characters/talents/fight.md

 ### Student of Pain

-Decrease the minimum effort your opponents gain from your conditions and increase the minimum effort you gain from theirs by **1.**
+Decrease the minimum effort your opponents gain from your wounds and increase the minimum effort you gain from theirs by **1.**